Johnny Depp’s sister says Amber Heard called him ‘old and fat’

 “I have seen the insults, multiple times actually.
 She called him an ‘old, fat man.’
 I believe he heard her call him that.”

-She also gave details of a 2013 documentary shoot with Keith Richards of the Rolling Stones, and described how close her brother and Heard had been on the set.
+She also gave details of a 2013 documentary shoot with Keith Richards of the Rolling Stones, and described how close her brother and Ms Heard had been on the set.

 “I was right next to her, I hugged her and was standing next to her, it was a small set.
 I did not see anything (marks or physical injuries).